Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics

+Designing sampling matrices is oftentimes involved due to the nature of the design criteria.
+In many cases, it is convenient to draw $\bbphi$ at random using a distribution that provides an admissible sampler with a certain probability~\cite{candes2008introduction,baraniuk2008simpleproof}.
+Following this idea, this paper employs probabilistic techniques to obtain optimal designs for dense samplers.

-Random sampling embodies the idea of incoherence used in conventional CS~\cite{candes2008introduction} and allows to obtain sampling matrices with a good behavior without considering any structure of the covariance subspace other than its dimension.
-The next result, which is one of our major contributions, basically establishes the minimum size of a random matrix $\bphi$ to define a covariance sampler.
+These techniques provide sampling matrices with an acceptable behavior without considering any structure of the covariance subspace other than its dimension.
+The next result establishes the minimum size of a random matrix $\bphi$ to define a covariance sampler.
 The only requirement is that this matrix be drawn from a continuous probability distribution.